Modeling Chemical Exfoliation of Non-van der Waals Chromium Sulfides by Machine Learning Interatomic Potentials and Monte Carlo Simulations: Abstract

 \section{Abstract}

-Deviation from stoichiometry can yield a diverse range of stable phases with distinct physical and chemical properties.
-To comprehensively explore nonstoichiometric materials, it is crucial to efficiently investigate their compositional and structural domains with precision and cost-effectiveness.
-However, the extensive diversity in these domains render first-principles methods, such as density functional theory (DFT), inappropriate for such endeavors.
-In this study, we propose a generic framework that utilizes neural network potentials (NNPs) to model nonstoichiometric materials with chemical accuracy at realistic length and time scales.
-We apply our framework to analyze nonstoichiometric Cr$_{(1-x)}$S materials, a compelling material category with significant potential in the field of two-dimensional (2D) magnetic materials applications.
-The efficacy of the NNP model is shown to outperform the conventional cluster expansion (CE) model, exhibiting near-DFT accuracy and robust transferability to unexplored crystal structures and compositions.
-Furthermore, we employ the NNP model in simulated annealing (SA) optimizations to predict the low-energy Cr$_{(1-x)}$S structures across diverse compositions.
-A notable structural transition is discerned at the Cr$_{0.5}$S composition, characterized by a preferential migration of half of the Cr atoms to the van der Waals (vdW) gaps.
-This highlights the experimentally observed non-vdW nature of CrS$_2$ and emphasizes the pivotal role of excess Cr atoms beyond the composition ratio of Cr/S = $1/2$ in stabilizing the vdW gaps.
-Additionally, we employ the NNP model in a large-scale vacancy diffusion Monte Carlo (MC) simulation to emphasize the impact of lateral compressive strains in catalyzing the formation of vdW gaps within 2D CrS$_2$ slabs.
-This provides a direct pathway for more facile exfoliation of ultrathin CrS$_2$ nanosheets through strain engineering.
+The chemical exfoliation of non-van der Waals (vdW) materials to ultrathin nanosheets remains a formidable challenge.
+This difficulty arises from the strong preference of these materials to engage in three-dimensional chemical bonding, resulting in uncontrolled atomic migration into the vdW gaps during cation deintercalation from the bulk structure, ultimately leading to unpredictable structural disorder.
+Computational models capable of comprehending the widespread nonstoichiometric local environments resulting from disordered atomic migrations during exfoliation of non-vdW materials are crucial for understanding the underlying mechanisms.
+Here, we propose a generic framework using neural network potentials (NNPs) to accurately model nonstoichiometric systems over a broad range of vacancy concentrations.
+We apply our framework to investigate the crystal structures and phase transformations occurring during the exfoliation of non-vdW nonstoichiometric Cr$_{(1-x)}$S systems, a compelling material category with substantial potential for two-dimensional (2D) magnetic applications.
+The efficacy of the NNP outperforms the conventional cluster expansion, exhibiting superior accuracy and transferability to unexplored crystal structures and compositions.
+By employing the NNP in simulated annealing optimizations, we predict low-energy Cr$_{(1-x)}$S structures anticipated to result from experimental synthesis.
+A notable structural transition is discerned at the Cr$_{0.5}$S composition, with half of the Cr atoms preferentially migrating to vdW gaps.
+This aligns with experimental observations in the chemical exfoliation of 2D CrS$_2$, and emphasizes the vital role of excess Cr atoms beyond the Cr/S = $1/2$ composition ratio in stabilizing vdW gaps.
+Additionally, we utilize the NNP in a large-scale vacancy diffusion Monte Carlo simulation to illustrate the impact of lateral compressive strains in catalyzing the formation of vdW gaps within non-vdW CrS$_2$ slabs through Poisson’s axial expansion.
+This provides a direct pathway for more facile exfoliation of ultrathin nanosheets from non-vdW materials through strain engineering.
+The implemented methodology, leveraging machine learning potentials, is imperative to bridge the quantum-level accuracy to large scales necessary for modeling the intricate mechanisms underlying the chemical exfoliation of non-vdW materials.